how the dream was born under a piano in 1951

 Maybe tomorrow, the good Lord will take you away

-These contrasting emotions—laughter and tears—are experiences we all face while pursuing our dreams.
-Singing serves as a metaphor for how we handle these emotions during these times.
-The mention of “with” underscores a shared experience, while “just for today” suggests that living in the present moment should be our focus, as we don’t know what tomorrow will bring.
+Pursuing your dreams brings a roller coaster of emotions, laughter and tears, and singing serves as the bridge for how we carry these emotions.
+The invitation to sing “with” rather than alone underscores a shared experience, while “just for today” suggests that living in the present moment should be our focus, as we don’t know what tomorrow will bring.
 The final line adds a spiritual element, reminding us that life is truly unpredictable.

 Dream on, dream on / Dream on, dream until them dreams come true.